haandol/aws-serverless-mailing-service/README.md

-# Mailing Service on AWS
+# Serverless Mailing Service on AWS

-This repository is for tutorial of Custom Mailing Service on AWS
+This repository is for tutorial of Serverless Mailing Service on AWS

 <img src="img/mailing.png" />